Typist01/sparta-simulator/README.md

 ### TASK

+**User**
+This is how to use the program.
+Firt you run main, you are

 *Build a simulator which will help track the number of people currently training with Sparta Global.*

 **Phase One**